-Jamal @ Nordin, Yunus (2009) Hubungan Antara Kepimpinan Transformasi dan Budaya Organisasi Dengan Organisasi Pembelajaran di Sekolah Harapan Negara Kategori Sekolah Kebangsaan dan Sekolah Jenis Kebangsaan Luar Bandar.
-PhD thesis, Universiti Utara Malaysia.
+Jamal @ Nordin, Yunus (2009) Hubungan Antara Kepimpinan Transformasi dan Budaya Organisasi Dengan Organisasi Pembelajaran di Sekolah Harapan Negara Kategori Sekolah Kebangsaan dan Sekolah Jenis Kebangsaan Luar Bandar. ["eprint_fieldopt_thesis_type_phd" not defined] thesis, Universiti Utara Malaysia.

 Restricted to Registered users only